- What is high blood pressure and how is it treated?

 Atherosclerosis is a condition where a waxy substance forms inside the arteries that supply blood to your heart.
 This substance, called plaque, is made of cholesterol, fatty compounds, calcium, and fibrin (a blood-clotting material).
 Scientists think atherosclerosis begins when the very inner lining of the artery (the endothelium) is damaged.
 High blood pressure, high levels of cholesterol, fat, and triglycerides in the blood, and smoking are believed to lead to the development of plaque.

-Atherosclerosis may continue for years without causing symptoms.
+Atherosclerosis may continue for years without causing symptoms until an artery becomes almost completely blocked.

 See also on this site: Coronary Artery Disease